Technologicat/spacemacs.d/README.md

 If you want to use `minimap` instead, be sure to [get it from GitHub](https://github.com/dengste/minimap); the version on ELPA seems to be old even though it has the same version number.
 As of this writing, only the version on GitHub has the ability to change the color of the highlighted line.

 We use `yafolding` instead of the folding features of `evil`, because it requires no configuration, works perfectly for Python, and importantly, *draws nice-looking folding markers at the fringe*.
 Spacemacs's `evil` folding (required for languages not based on indentation) of course remains available.

+We provide `C-M-S-u` and `C-M-S-r` also as `s-u` and `s-r`, respectively, because the `C-M-S-` variant is reserved in Linux Mint (unicode input and screen recording, respectively), while the `s-` variant is reserved in Windows (accessiblity settings and run command, respectively), which may still be relevant in corporate environments.

 **CAUTION**: The undo-and-correct-interactively feature of `<f8> S-<f8>` requires the corrected word still to be on the screen in order to work correctly.
 This limitation is because the flyspell overlay is deleted when a correction is accepted, and `undo-tree-undo` to remove the correction does not restore the overlay.
 Thus, as a workaround, when you press `<f8> S-<f8>`, after performing the undo, we run `flyspell-region` for the text currently visible on screen (to restore the overlay) before invoking `flyspell-correct-previous` again.
 This is known to be slow for buffers with only a screenful of text in them (e.g. git commit messages).